|

 eastern subkingdons in -8100 DR, beginning a conflict that came to be

-Mindstalker Wars to the dwarves and the War of Cloven Thoughts to the
+known as the Mindstalker Wars to the dwarves and the War of Cloven Thoughts to the

 mind flayers.
 The illithids were driven back by -8080 DR, but in their